• Skip to primary navigation

 • 8 ounces maitake mushrooms also called hen of the woods

-• 2 tablespoon olive oil (not extra virgin), sub with other high-heat oil
+• 2 tablespoon olive oil or sesame oil (see note)

 • 1 small garlic clove grated on microplane